Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

 = 3.13.2 =
 * Updated the race condition prevention.
+* Exposed two custom events in the plugin front-end - nuveiPfw:isCheckoutClassicFormValidEvent and nuveiPfw:onPageLoadEvent.
+* Added an examples directory, to place examples for plugin's custom events.

 = 3.13.1 =
 * Added race condition check in case of multiple openOrder requests.